oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Note to interested students: these project descriptions are not final, and may change in the next few weeks!
 We're still working on them, and will remove this notice once we've finalized the descriptions.**

-This year, the Oppia team is planning to create a cohesive set of lessons on basic mathematics, and run pilots with students in developing countries who lack access to teachers and textbooks, but who do have mobile devices (albeit with limited bandwidth).
-We want students to enjoy the learning experience, and we also want these lessons to improve continuously based on student feedback.
-Thus, the team's technical priorities for 2017 include improving the learner experience and building in feedback loops that make it easy for lessons to become better over time.
+This year, the Oppia team is aiming to create a cohesive set of lessons on basic mathematics, and run pilots with students in developing countries (such as rural India and parts of Africa) who lack access to teachers and textbooks, but who do have mobile devices (albeit with limited bandwidth).
+We really want the students to enjoy the learning experience, and we also want these lessons to improve continuously based on student feedback.
+Thus, the team's technical priorities for 2017 include improving the core learner experience, and building in feedback loops that make it easy for lessons to become better over time.

 We believe that the following project ideas will have significant impact on Oppia, and would make excellent Google Summer of Code projects.
 That said, feel free to suggest your own projects -- we'd be happy to discuss new ideas that you'd like to implement!